 At the core of every effective team are clearly defined teamwork roles.
 Basically, these are the different tasks and roles that each member of a team performs.
 By assigning roles based on strengths and preferences, teams can become more efficient and effective.

-Imagine a sports team, each player has a role.
+Imagine a sports team, and each player has a role.
 The project or business team roles work in the same manner.
 By creating specific roles for each member, the team is able to make the most out of everyone’s abilities and continue with a goal in mind.
 Without roles, it gets mixed up, and the team won’t be able to stay on track.
 Therefore, teamwork roles help maintain order and ensure everyone is playing to their strengths.

 Common Teamwork Roles